-Leighton Bannock is a Toronto-based painter working primarily in oil.
-She’s interested in how perception shapes meaning, emerging gradually through the act of looking, returning, and the tension between what feels familiar and foreign.
+Leighton Bannock is a Toronto-based painter working primarily in oil on canvas.
+She’s interested in how meaning is shaped, emerging gradually through the act of looking, returning, and the tension between what feels familiar and foreign.

 CV